Updated Nov. 13, 2017

 Company-specific style guides

-Step two of laying the foundation for excellent writing is creating a company-specific style guide.
+Next, you need a company-specific style guide.
 The company style guide is basically a list of style rules that pertain to your specific business – rules that would not be mentioned in a traditional style manual.

 That could include industry-related terms or spellings.
 If you work in the oil and gas industry, for instance, you would want a reference page on how to write volumes of oil and gas:

 Your style guide could also include a few very specific deviations from your style manual, but keep those to a bare minimum.

-Who style guides help and why
+Who style guides help at your company and why